 The PIR is an Automated Monitoring Equipment that assists in the correct installation of augered cast in place (ACIP) / continuous flight auger (CFA) and drilled displacement piles by displaying target versus actual poured concrete volume in real time.

 The equipment may be installed in any crane, including those operating with low headroom.
 As the crane proceeds from pile to pile, the operator easily monitors the installation of every pile on the job.
-At the same time, an inspector or supervisor may follow the installation on the wireless PIR-Viewer.

 The key parameters for a precise installation are pumped grout volume and auger depth.
 The PIR accurately records and displays both in real time.
 The equipment consists of a main unit installed in the crane cabin, a depth measurement device*, a Foxboro magnetic flow meter, a pressure transducer that gives an indication of the auger torque and an auger rotation measurement.
-The Angle Analyzer, a device that measures pile angle of installation, is an optional accessory, as is the PIR-Viewer.

 The PIR is totally operated through the touch screen display of the main unit.
 Its large readouts provide useful, easy to see information to the crane operator.